PX4/PX4-Devguide/en/advanced/system_startup.md

 ./px4-listener sensor_accel
 ```

+## NuttX
+NuttX has an integrated shell interpreter ([NSH](http://nuttx.org/Documentation/NuttShell.html)), and thus scripts can be executed directly.

-## Debugging the System Boot
+### Debugging the System Boot

-A failure of a driver of software component can lead to an aborted boot.
+A failure of a driver of software component will not lead to an aborted boot.
+This is controlled via `set +e` in the startup script.

-> **Tip** An incomplete boot often materializes as missing parameters in the ground control stations, because the non-started applications did not initialize their parameters.

-The right approach to debug the boot sequence is to connect the [system console](../debug/system_console.md) and power-cycle the board.
+The boot sequence can be debugged by connecting the [system console](../debug/system_console.md) and power-cycling the board.
 The resulting boot log has detailed information about the boot sequence and should contain hints why the boot aborted.

-### Common boot failure causes
+#### Common boot failure causes

-  * A required sensor failed to start
   * For custom applications: The system was out of RAM.
 Run the `free` command to see the amount of free RAM.
   * A software fault or assertion resulting in a stack trace

-## Replacing the System Startup
+### Replacing the System Startup

 In most cases customizing the default boot is the better approach, which is documented below.
 If the complete boot should be replaced, create a file `/fs/microsd/etc/rc.txt`, which is located in the `etc` folder on the microSD card.
 If this file is present nothing in the system will be auto-started.

-## Customizing the System Startup
+### Customizing the System Startup

 The best way to customize the system startup is to introduce a [new airframe configuration](../airframes/adding_a_new_frame.md).
 If only tweaks are wanted (like starting one more application or just using a different mixer) special hooks in the startup can be used.